 What I Like: Clean and easy-to-use interface.
 Offers a suite of tools and templates.
 Good collection of relevant & modern media/clipart.
 Great support (plenty of community resources).

-- Subscription pricing structure makes it expensive compared to its competitors
+What I Don’t Like: Lots of paywalled content.
+The subscription pricing structure makes it expensive compared to its competitors.

 What is Powtoon?

-Is Powtoon really free?
-No, it isn’t.
-While you can use Powtoon for free, your options will be very limited.
-Their free plan only allows videos in standard definition and up to 3 minutes in length.
-Plus, your videos will be watermarked; you can’t export them as MP4 files or manage link access to prevent unwanted people from viewing it.
-The free plan will give you a chance to try the program out, but in reality, you’ll need one of the paid plans (starting at $16/month) to actually get things done.
+You can’t export them as MP4 files or manage link access to prevent unwanted people from viewing them.
+The free plan will give you a chance to try the program out, but in reality, you’ll need one of the paid plans (starting at $20/month) to actually get things done.
 So Powtoon is not free and does cost money.

 How do you use Powtoon?

 To use Powtoon, you’re first going to need to sign up on their site.
 Once you’ve created an account, Powtoon will ask you what your primary purpose for using their platform is.